nostr-resources/nostr-resources.github.io/index.md

 - Everybody runs a client.
 It can be a native client, a web client, etc.
 - To publish something, you write a post, sign it with your key and send it to multiple relays (servers hosted by someone else, or yourself).
 - To get updates from other people, you ask multiple relays if they know anything about these other people.
 - Anyone can run a relay.
-A relay is very simple and dumb.
+A relay is very simple.
 It does nothing besides accepting posts from some people and forwarding to others.
 - Relays don't have to be trusted.
 Signatures are verified on the client side.

 ## Keys